-IMPORTANT FEDERAL ALIMONY/SPOUSAL MAINTENANCE TAX CHANGES: For divorces finalized on or after January 1, 2019, the 2017 tax reforms eliminate the tax deduction for the payer of alimony/spousal maintenance and the requirement of the receiver to report these payments as income.
-Any divorces finalized before the end of 2018 will continue to be governed by the old law and the deduction and income reporting will still apply.
-The deduction for alimony/spousal maintenance is a very important and valuable benefit, especially for the receiving spouse.
+IMPORTANT FEDERAL ALIMONY/SPOUSAL MAINTENANCE TAX CHANGES: For divorce and separation agreements or divorces finalized on or after January 1, 2019, the 2017 tax reforms eliminate the tax deduction for the payer of alimony/spousal maintenance and the requirement of the receiver to report these payments as income.
+Any divorce and separation agreements or divorces finalized before the end of 2018 will continue to be governed by the old law and the deduction and income reporting will still apply.

 Why the alimony/spousal maintenance tax change matters to you:

 Hypothetical: Suppose the spouse who pays alimony/spousal maintenance can afford to pay only $750 per month to the receiving spouse and the paying spouse’s income tax rate is 25% (there is no current 25% tax rate; but it works here for easy illustration).
 Assume the receiving spouse’s income tax rate is10% (which is a current tax rate).

 Result under old law with alimony/spousal maintenance deduction: When the paying spouse can deduct the alimony/spousal maintenance payments, the paying spouse can actually pay the receiving spouse $1000 per month.
 This is because the paying spouse saves $250 in taxes (25% x$1000) every month which meets the paying spouse’s $750 per month limit.
 The receiving spouse actually gets $1000 per month, and pays income taxes of 10% on that money, effectively giving the receiving spouse $900 per month.
 In other words, under the old law the receiving spouse gets $900 at a cost of $750 to the paying spouse.